 - Automatic engagement reports display usage rates to measure success

-Traliant Sparks Video Series features a library of topics that is continually updated.
-Here is the current list of episodes available:
+Traliant Sparks Video Series features a library of topics that we add to regularly.

 “We’re In This Together” – When a manager makes an offensive comment about a team member during a meeting, no one says anything, even though the manager is clearly out of line.
 Sparks host Chloe dispels the bystanders’ excuses for not getting involved, and explains why it’s important to say or do something.
 She then challenges viewers to think about how they would respond.

 “Love Happens” – In this episode, Sparks host Chloe discovers a coworker is dating their new boss, which brings up a lot of questions about how the relationship can affect the work dynamic.
 Chloe wonders what the company dating policy is and decides to review it.